 For psychologists the term memory covers three important aspects of information processing:

 1. Memory Encoding

 When information comes into our memory system (from sensory input), it needs to be changed into a form that the system can cope with, so that it can be stored.
-(Think of this as similar to changing your money into a different currency when you travel from one country to another).
-For example, a word which is seen (on the whiteboard) may be stored if it is changed (encoded) into a sound or a meaning (i.e. semantic processing).
+Think of this as similar to changing your money into a different currency when you travel from one country to another.
+For example, a word which is seen (in a book) may be stored if it is changed (encoded) into a sound or a meaning (i.e. semantic processing).

 There are three main ways in which information can be encoded (changed):

 For example, how do you remember a telephone number you have looked up in the phone book?
 If you can see it then you are using visual coding, but if you are repeating it to yourself you are using acoustic coding (by sound).